hamidghaedi/Unsupervised_Clustering_for_Gene_Expression_data/README.md

 ### [4] Assessing cluster assignment
 Assessing cluster assignment or cluster validation indicate to the  procedure of assessing the goodness of clustering  results.
 [Alboukadel Kassambara](https://www.datanovia.com/en/lessons/cluster-validation-statistics-must-know-methods/) has published a detailed pot on this topic.
 In this tutorial I will use Silhouette method for cluster assessment.  this method can be used to investigate the separation distance between the obtained clusters.
 The Silhouette plot reflects a measure of how close each data point in one cluster is to a points in the neighboring clusters.
 This measure, Silhouette width, has a range of -1 to +1.
 Value near +1 show that the sample is far away from the closeset data point from neighboring cluster.
 A negative value may indicate wrong cluster assignment and a value close to 0 means an arbitrary cluster assignment to that data point.

-Since by clustering one should expect to find cluster of samples who are significantly diffrent in terms of survival probability, here as a kind of assessing cluster assignment in biological perspective, I perform survival analysis between clusters (subtypes) to see significant differences, if any.
+Since by clustering one should expect to find cluster of samples who are significantly different in terms of survival probability, here as a kind of assessing cluster assignment in biological perspective, I perform survival analysis between clusters (subtypes) to see significant differences, if any.

 The output of ConsensusClusterPlus is a list, and result for each of *k* values like k = 4, can be accessed by `results[[4]]`.
 I save the result in a new object and then will move forward with calculating and then plotting Silhouette plot.